huozhi/bunchee/README.md

   </a>
 </p>

-Bunchee makes bundling your library into one file effortless, with zero configuration required.
-It is built on top of Rollup and SWC ⚡️, allowing you to focus on writing code and generating multiple module types (CommonJS, ESModules) simultaneously.
+**bunchee** is a zero configuration bundler makes bundling JS/tS library effortless.
+It's built on top of Rollup and SWC ⚡️, allowing you to focus on writing code and generating multiple bundles (CommonJS or ESModule) at the same time.
 It uses the standard exports configuration in `package.json` as the only source of truth, and uses entry file conventions to match your exports and build them into bundles.

 ## Quick Start